rationalpointofview/rpov/_posts/2016-04-13-mental-model-s2-human-psychology-bias-2.md

 or, the it known as ego.

+> by Pratkanis and Aronson (Age of Propaganda, 1991), when they said, “By purchasing the ‘right stuff,’ we [the consumer] enhance our own egos

+> When you see the Marlboro man, it’s your ego—not your craving for paper tubes stuffed with tobacco—that motivates you to switch brands.
+>
+>
 **What to Predict:**

 *   human will tend to misappraises himself on the high side